Hurairan4/trackr-interneetask1-deployment/Readme.md

 The deployed site ("Trackr") is a small, original 2-page static site (HTML/CSS/ vanilla JS, no frameworks or build tools) built only to have something realistic to deploy.
 It is not affiliated with, and does not reuse any code or assets from, Internee.pk's actual platform.
-Its own project details are in the `README` inside the site's files, if relevant.
+Its own project details are in the `Project Demo Guide` inside the site's files, if relevant.